Jawhar Sircar

-Jawhar Sircar (born 22 March 1952) is a former top Civil Servant and a public intellectual based out of Kolkata, India.
-He created a stir in September 2024 by resigning prematurely as a Member of Parliament(Rajya Sabha), a coveted post, to join the people of Bengal in their protest against Government's repression and political corruption - which is unprecedented.
-He now assists activists and advocacy groups with his life-long experience of some 45 years in public affairs and administration.
-He is with them in standing up against repressive governmental measures and to fight for human rights and multiculturalism — both of which are under severe strain in India at present.
+Jawhar Sircar (born 22 March 1952) is an Indian former top civil servant and a public intellectual based out of Kolkata, West Bengal.
+He is known for resigning prematurely as Member of Parliament, Rajya Sabha, to protest against the West Bengal government's alleged repression and political corruption in September 2024.
+He now assists activists and advocacy groups with his experience in public affairs and administration.
 Many of his writings and speeches are on these issues.

 Sircar has been active in research in cultural, historical and anthropological subjects for several years, even while working full-time in administration.
-He has published numerous articles and delivers regular talks on topics from history, culture, social responses and the media.
+He has published multiple articles and delivers regular talks on topics from history, culture, social responses and the media.
 His monograph: ‘The Construction of the Hindu Identity in Medieval Western Bengal: The Role of Popular Cults’ was well received in India and abroad.
-His book in Bengali (his mother tongue that has 260 million speakers) on cultural festivals and rituals of India has been extremely popular.
-India’s oldest intellectual body, the Asiatic Society awarded him for his ‘Contribution to History and Politics’.
+His book in his native Bengali on cultural festivals and rituals of India is widely acclaimed.
+India’s oldest intellectual body, the Asiatic Society awarded him for his ‘contribution to history and politics’.

-In August 2021, he was elected unopposed to represent West Bengal as Member of the Upper House — the Council of States Rajya Sabha,the upper house of the Parliament of India by the TMC that is virulent in its opposition to Prime Minister Modi’s ruling party.
-His performance in Parliament was outstanding and he took active part in debates and in grilling the Modi government on its failures.
+In August 2021, he was elected unopposed to represent West Bengal as Member of the Upper House — the Council of States Rajya Sabha, the upper house of the Parliament of India by the AITC that is virulent in its opposition to Prime Minister Modi’s ruling party.
+While in Parliament, he took active part in debates and in criticising the Modi government.

-Sircar was elected to the Parliamentary Standing Committee on Information Technology & Communications to examine laws on the freedom of the media, including the social media.
-He joined opposition parliamentarians to check governmental digital surveillance through the internet and other modes of communications.
-He has fought, though not very successfully, governmental control over data protection and privacy.
-He was also on the Parliamentary Advisory Committee on Micro, Small &; Medium Enterprise.
-The latter is a sector he has led as an IAS (Indian Administrative Services) officer, both at the State and at the Central/Federal governments.
-His speeches in Parliament are available on YouTube— both under ‘Jawhar Sircar’ and ‘Sansad TV’ searches.

-He was elected to the important Joint Parliamentary Committees to examine the amendments to the Biodiversity Act and the Forest Conservation Act.
-He is deeply involved in environmental issues and is constantly opposed to the current regime’s cavalier attitude to this very critical domain.